 Blend the eggs for 1 minute in either a mixer fitted with a whip attachment or a blender.

 Add the sugar and spices and blend for an additional 30 seconds to incorporate.

 Slowly add the liquors and blend another 30 seconds.

 Add the milk and cream and blend 1 minute more.

 This eggnog recipe will yield about eight 4-ounce drinks.
 If you want more, simply double or even triple the recipe.

-- Grate fresh nutmeg or cinnamon over the top (optional) and serve.
+Grate fresh nutmeg or cinnamon over the top (optional).

 How Strong Is This Bourbon Eggnog?

 We often hear the horror stories and running jokes about someone having a little too much eggnog at the Christmas party.
 It may surprise you to learn that the average eggnog is actually quite light (unless, of course, you add too much liquor).

 When made according to this recipe, your eggnog should be right around 10% ABV (20 proof).
 This means that one cup of eggnog should be about as strong as a glass of wine.